Spotify Wrapped

-Spotify Wrapped is a viral marketing campaign by Spotify.
-Released annually in early December since 2016, the campaign allows Spotify users to view a compilation of data about their activity on the platform over the past year (from January 1 through October 31) and invites them to share it on social media.
+Spotify Wrapped is a viral marketing campaign by Spotify released annually since 2016 between November 29 and December 6, allowing users to view a compilation of data about their activity on the platform over the preceding year, and inviting them to share a colorful pictorial representation of it on social media.

-Spotify Wrapped typically includes the five musicians a user has listened to most often, the songs which they have listened to most, and their favourite music genres.
+Spotify Wrapped typically includes the five musicians, songs, and musical genres that a Spotify user listened to the most throughout the previous year.
 Producers of content on the platform also have access to a version of Spotify Wrapped, which includes the number of times their content has been streamed that year.
 In addition to individualized data, Spotify Wrapped also includes information about activity on the Spotify platform as a whole.
-While Spotify Wrapped is commonly referred to as an annual collection of data, only activity from January 1 to October 31 is counted for any given year.
+While Spotify Wrapped is commonly referred to as an annual collection of data, only activity from January 1st to early-mid November is counted for any given year.

-Spotify Wrapped is shared widely on social media each year, and has led millions of people to promote Spotify on their social media accounts.
-Its release in early December each year, generally accompanied by billboards and television advertisements, has historically correlated with a boost to Spotify's app store ranking.
-The marketing campaign has been both praised and criticized for effectively providing Spotify with free advertising, and has been discussed in connection with broader questions about data and Spotify's use of it.
-Commentators have also analyzed the effects of Spotify Wrapped on the music industry, and contrasted it with offerings by other streaming services.
+Spotify Wrapped is shared widely on social media each year and has led millions of people to promote Spotify on their social media accounts.
+Its release is generally accompanied by billboards and television advertisements and has historically correlated with a boost to Spotify's app store ranking.
+The marketing campaign has been both praised and criticized for effectively providing Spotify with free advertising and has been discussed in connection with broader questions about data and Spotify's use of it.
+Commentators have also analyzed the effects of Spotify Wrapped on the music industry and contrasted it with offerings by other streaming services.

 Purpose

 Spotify Wrapped is a marketing campaign intended to promote Spotify.
 In addition to promoting the music streaming service by encouraging users to share about it on social media, the campaign has developed into a unique feature that is different from the offerings of rivals including Apple Music.
-In 2019, Spotify's head of marketing described this phenomenon as a "FOMO effect" which has encouraged people to use Spotify.
+In 2019, Spotify's head of marketing described this phenomenon as a "FOMO effect" which has encouraged people to use Spotify over other music apps.